macarthur-lab/clinvar/README.md

 6. Generate the VCF file and other tables based on the file created in 5.

-&dagger;Because a ClinVar record may contain multiple assertions of Clinical Significance, we defined three additional columns:
+&dagger;Because a ClinVar record may contain multiple assertions of Clinical Significance, we defined three additional columns in encoding the [Clinical Significance on ClinVar aggregated records](https://www.ncbi.nlm.nih.gov/clinvar/docs/clinsig):

-+ `pathogenic` is `1` if the variant has *ever* been asserted "Pathogenic" or "Likely pathogenic" by any submitter for any phenotype, and `0` otherwise
++ `pathogenic` is `1` if the variant is reported as "Pathogenic" or "Likely Pathogenic" without any "uncertain significance" submission
-+ `benign` is `1` if the variant has *ever* been asserted "Benign" or "Likely benign" by any submitter for any phenotype, and `0` otherwise
++ `benign` is `1` if the variant is reported as "Benign" or "Likely benign" without any "uncertain significance" submission
-+ `conflicted` is `1` if the variant has *ever* been asserted "Pathogenic" or "Likely pathogenic" by any submitter for any phenotype, and has also been asserted "Benign" or "Likely benign" by any submitter for any phenotype, and `0` otherwise.
-Note that having one assertion of pathogenic and one of uncertain significance does *not* count as conflicted for this column.
++ `conflicted` is `1` if the variant is reported as "Conflicting interpretation of pathogenicity" or "conflicting data from submitters".

 #### Usage